sudarshansudarshan/joc/Faq.md

 **3. What is the cost of the workshop?**

 There is a nominal fee for the workshop.
-Please join the [WhatsApp group](https://chat.whatsapp.com/LUTSifFi44zAoHSzRv80QQ) for more information.
+Please join the [WhatsApp group](https://chat.whatsapp.com/LUTSifFi44zAoHSzRv80QQ) or you can view in the registeration link on the Google form [here](http://bit.ly/JOC_Registration).

 **4. Who will be conducting the sessions?**